This section lists the performative projects created by Culture Monks.

 The Theme: Ecology, Gender and Spirituality

 Sudipta, while defining Ecofeminism said that there is no single definition of ecofeminism, and there are various conflicting ideas on ecofeminism provided by the ecofeminists themselves.
 Hence, I prefer to select a few core principles of ecofeminism that would help me begin my journey with Katha -Koli.
 “Ecofeminists agree that the domination of women and the domination of nature are fundamentally connected and that environmental efforts are therefore integral with work to overcome the oppression of women” (Plant 10).
-And further, the scholars state that Ecofeminists do not seek equality with men as such, aim at an new equilibrium in society and paradigm.
+And further, the scholars state that Ecofeminists do not seek equality with men as such, but aim for a liberation of women as women.

 Therefore, the way ecofeminists deal with the power relations between the genders, and between culture and nature, they provide a new perspective to my stories that explores human relationships, identity and our association with nature.
 Their view point facilitates a total rejection of hierarchy in my narrative.
 The most intriguing aspect of ecofeminism is that it believes that men have as much potential as women to adopt a deeper environmental awareness, and they have to work harder to fully embrace those values.
 A revaluing of nature, creation and our relationships is a priority.
 As Starhawk states, “I find it more useful to think of the whole range of human possibilities – aggression, nurture, compassion, cruelty, creativity, passivity, etc. – as available to us all, not divided by gender, neither inner nor outer” (Starhawk 215).
 So, man and humanity as a whole has to create a new bond with nature and consequently with a woman as well.
 Some ecofeminists feel that we can learn about this new bonding from the pre-patriarchal societies whose underpinning base was cooperation and not competition.
 This major quality of non-linear, non-rational, emotional understanding of ecofeminism facilitates the possible interaction of the core elements of spirituality and ecofeminism.
 I mean the spiritual philosophy which considers God to be a transcendent being and provide an equal platform to both the male and the female (Shiva-Shakti, Radha-Krishna) can interplay with ecofeminism.